-Fraser Betts, 20, was heartbroken when he realised that he hadn’t got the grades to take up his university offers.
+Fraser Betts, 21, was devastated when he realised that he hadn’t got the grades to take up his university offers.
 After looking at his options in Clearing, he discovered that he could qualify for a place on the Diagnostic Radiography degree at St George’s if he successfully completed a foundation year.
-Two years later, he has just completed the first year of his degree and is looking forward to his future career.

 “I was heartbroken when I found out my results.
 I had a total internal freak out when I saw them pop up on UCAS.
 It ended up with me lying in bed for hours at the end of the day, just staring at the ceiling because I was emotionally exhausted.
 It all happened in such a rush; opening UCAS and discovering I had not achieved the scores I wanted.
 But you can pick yourself up and find another path,” said Fraser.